Search for content

 • pickupServiceTime of a transport - service time for a pickup at a stop.
 Each pickup is different: Large or heavy items may require a longer time to load.

-• applyVehicleDependentServiceTimeFactor of a location - boolean that allows to ignore service time factors.
+• applyVehicleDependentServiceTimeFactor of a location - a boolean that allows to ignore service time factors.
 If a forklift is available at a location, vehicles already equipped with a forklift cannot perform loading or unloading faster than others.
-Thus setting this attribute to false ensures that this is considered correctly
+Setting this attribute false ensures that this is considered correctly

 • serviceTimePerPickupStop of a location - service time for a depot stop at which at least one pickup is performed.
 A driver might have to check the load on the vehicle and the vehicle itself before moving on the road.